-Following the utilitarian tradition, in which morality is typically described in terms of avoiding and preventing harm to others (Bentham 1789; Mill, 1861; Gert and Gert 2016), we define an action as moral if it produces a positive externality, or averts a negative one.
+Following the utilitarian tradition, in which morality is typically described in terms of avoiding and preventing harm to others (Bentham 1789; Mill, 1861; Gert and Gert 2016), Section 2 defines an action as moral if it produces a positive externality, or averts a negative one.
 Agents differ in their concern for others, may (but need not) have imperfect self-control, and derive reputational benefits from being perceived, or seeing themselves, as highly moral types.
 An agent is then more likely to act in the social interest the higher the perceived externality, his image concern and his willpower.
 These simple predictions match a wide range of experimental evidence from both psychology and economics.

-$^{^{2}}$ Thus, even the strictest religions allow for some exceptions to their fundamental commandments.
+2Thus, even the strictest religions allow for some exceptions to their fundamental commandments.
 Conversely, a factual argument is likely to face less scrutiny when received from a trusted source.

-This basic building block is then combined with narratives, introduced as disclosable rationales about the implications of a person's actions.
+In Section 3, this basic building block is then combined with narratives, introduced as disclosable rationales about the implications of a person's actions.
 Abstracting from any specific channel, "rational" or "behavioral," through which different arguments may sway beliefs, we focus on why and how people use (invoke or withhold) them and what social norms emerge when both words and deeds convey information.
 Two main types of arguments are then relevant: by downplaying externalities or emphasizing personal costs, negative narratives or excuses allow an individual to behave selfishly while maintaining a positive self- and/or social image.
 Conversely, positive narratives or responsibilities increase the pressure to "do the right thing."
 We discuss a range of historical and experimental examples of both types: common "neutralization" rationales include denials of responsibility or injury and the derogation of victims, while classical "responsibilization" arguments involve appeals to empathy and imagined counterfactuals ("how would you feel in their place?", "what if everyone did this?").

 Virality and network structure.
 The central focus of our analysis of narratives is their social-contagion aspect.
 To that end, we embed the basic framework into a simple network that stochastically mixes agents with different signaling and disclosure incentives.
-Each individual along a line (or tree) may observe what their predecessor did, receive a signal from them, and transmit it to their successor(s); if he is among the "active" agents, he also chooses an action.
+Each individual along a line (or tree) may observe what their predecessor did, receive a signal from them, and transmit it to their successor(s).
+If he is among the "active" agents, he decides both how to behave and what rationales to share, or withhold.
+"Passive" agents can also exert influence through what arguments they convey, but their own morality is not at stake: either they have no externality-generating material action to take (in the domain of focus), or they always want to behave well.
 Our running example is that of men and women in the workplace, how the former treat the latter, and the different arguments circulating about those behaviors.
 Other applications include majority and minority, or rich and poor.
 We obtain three sets of results.